SiaAf/KLM/README.md

 - Developers also could use Prometheus by running the command mentioned below in the metrics section<br>

 <h1>Application</h1><br>
 The application consists of two different parts naming frontend and backend.
-The front has been set up <br>
+The back end has been set up <br>
 with Spring boot version 2.2.2 java 8 and front end is based on angular 4.The backend applications is tied <br>
 with the backend server which should be run on port 8080 (can be modified from application.properties).<br>